Property404/schmargs/README.md

 * `name=<str literal>` - The name of the program.
 Defaults to the crate name.
 * `iterates_over=<type>` - The string type that’s being iterated over.
-This should be the `Item` associated type of the [core::iter::Iterator](https://doc.rust-lang.org/core/iter/traits/iterator/trait.Iterator.html) type passed to Schmargs::parse.
+This should be the `Item` associated type of the [core::iter::Iterator](https://doc.rust-lang.org/1.82.0/core/iter/traits/iterator/trait.Iterator.html) type passed to Schmargs::parse.
 This defaults to `&str` with an appropriate lifetime.
 If you’re in an `std` environment and plan on parsing arguments passed to your program with `Schmargs::parse_env`, `iterates_over` MUST be specified.

-### `args`
+### §`args`

 This is an optional attribute that should be specified on an argument.